cedricbahirwe/dashbus-spring/README.md

 ## 1. Project Requirements

 ### Project Purpose:
-The main goal of the Spring Boot backend project is to develop a Bus Ticketing System that enables users to conveniently book bus tickets online for long-distance trips.
+The main goal of the Spring Boot backend project is to develop a Bus Ticketing System that enables users to book bus tickets online for long-distance trips conveniently.
 The system aims to address the challenges faced by crowded bus parks, providing a digital solution to streamline the ticket booking process.
 Additionally, the project contributes to the broader objective of digitization in the transportation sector.

 ### Expected Outcomes:

-1. **User-Friendly Booking System**: A user-friendly interface that allows passengers to easily search for buses, and securely book tickets online.
+1. **User-Friendly Booking System**: A user-friendly interface that allows passengers to search for buses easily, and securely book tickets online.

 2. **Reduced Crowds at Bus Parks**: Minimize the congestion and waiting times at bus parks by providing a digital platform for ticket booking, reducing the need for on-site ticket purchases.